Tilikum v. Sea World: Complaint

-PETA said that the whales "were born free and lived in their natural environment until they were captured and torn from their families."
-The complaint alleged the circumstances in which the whales are held results in them experiencing "extreme physiological and mental stress" and that their lifespans were shortened to "8.5 years in captivity versus up to 65 years in the wild."
+PETA stated that the whales "were born free and lived in their natural environment until they were captured and torn from their families".
+The complaint alleged the circumstances in which the whales were held resulted in them experiencing "extreme physiological and mental stress", and that their lifespans were shortened to "8.5 years in captivity versus up to 65 years in the wild".
 The lawsuit asked the court to rule that the orcas were held in illegal involuntary servitude.

-SeaWorld called the action "baseless" and a "publicity stunt", and defended the treatment of orcas in its parks, saying "no facility sets higher standards in husbandry, veterinary care and enrichment".
+SeaWorld called the action "baseless" and a "publicity stunt", and defended the treatment of orcas in its parks, saying "no facility sets higher standards in husbandry, veterinary care and enrichment" for orcas.

 The court’s decision

 The court dismissed the action due to a lack of subject-matter jurisdiction.
-Dismissing the petition after two days of hearings, US District Judge Jeffrey T. Miller wrote "As ‘slavery’ and ‘involuntary servitude’ are uniquely human activities, as those terms have been historically and contemporaneously applied, there is simply no basis to construe the Thirteenth Amendment as applying to non-humans".
+Dismissing the petition after two days of hearings, US District Judge Jeffrey T. Miller wrote "As 'slavery' and 'involuntary servitude' are uniquely human activities, as those terms have been historically and contemporaneously applied, there is simply no basis to construe the Thirteenth Amendment as applying to non-humans".